Radio Free Europe/Radio Liberty: 1980s: Glasnost and the Iron Curtain's fall

 Funding for RFE/RL increased during the Reagan administration.
-President Ronald Reagan, a fervent opponent of Communism, urged the stations to be more critical of the communist regimes.
+President Ronald Reagan, a fervent anticommunist, urged the stations to be more critical of the communist regimes.
 This presented a challenge to RFE/RL's broadcast strategy, which had been very cautious since the controversy over its alleged role in the Hungarian Revolution.

 During the Mikhail Gorbachev era in the Soviet Union under Glasnost, RFE/RL benefited significantly from the Soviet Union's new openness.
 Gorbachev stopped the practice of jamming the broadcasts.
 In addition, dissident politicians and officials could be freely interviewed by RFE/RL for the first time without fearing persecution or imprisonment.
 By 1990, Radio Liberty had become the most listened-to Western radio station broadcasting to the Soviet Union.

 Its coverage of the 1991 August coup enriched sparse domestic coverage of the event and drew in a wide audience.
 The broadcasts allowed Gorbachev and Boris Yeltsin to stay in touch with the Russian people during this turbulent period.
 Boris Yeltsin later expressed his gratitude through a presidential decree allowing Radio Liberty to open a permanent bureau in Moscow.
+The Economist credited RFE/RL with the dissolution of the Soviet Union.

 Czechoslovakia's Velvet Revolution

-Following the November 17 demonstrations and brutal crackdown by Czechoslovak riot police, Drahomíra Dražská, a porter at a dormitory in Prague, reported that a student, Martin Šmíd, had been killed during the clashes.
+Following the 17 November demonstrations in 1989 and brutal crackdown by Czechoslovak riot police, Drahomíra Dražská, a porter at a dormitory in Prague, reported that a student, Martin Šmíd, had been killed during the clashes.
 The Charter 77 activist Petr Uhl believed this account and passed it along to major news organizations, who broadcast it.
-After Reuters and the Voice of America (VOA) reported the story, RFE/RL decided to run it too.
+After Reuters and the Voice of America reported the story, RFE/RL decided to run it too.
 However, the report later turned out to be false.
 The story is credited by many sources with inspiring Czechoslovak citizens to join the subsequent (larger) demonstrations which eventually brought down the communist government.
+Czech journalist Petr Brod, was stationed in Prague as RFE/RL's first permanent correspondent in post-revolutionary Czechoslovakia, witnessing firsthand the fall of the communist regime during the Velvet Revolution.